CQLLL/cqlll.github.io/_posts/2020-11-22-Start-Python-Crawler.md

 ## Have a look, and just look

-One of my best friend told me that she need the sale data about Midea, Joyoung(...)'s air fryer and Dianbingdang.
+One of my friend told me that she need the sale data about Midea, Joyoung(...)'s air fryer and Dianbingdang.
 So I search them in [Taobao](https://www.taobao.com/) firstly.
 Look, some pictures are as follow:

 ![Midea](../images/taobao1.jpg)